Bruce Kenrick: Ministry

 Kenrick went to work in the East Harlem Protestant parish project, which was attached to Union Theological Seminary in the City of New York.
 On his return to the UK he was ordained and went to work in Notting Hill, London - then an area marked by racial tension and bad landlords like Peter Rachman.

 Activism

-In response to the poor housing conditions, Kenrick set up the Notting Hill Housing Trust, which maintained the fabric of the area.The early days were not easy.
+In response to the poor housing conditions, Kenrick set up the Notting Hill Housing Trust, which maintained the fabric of the area.The early days were not easy, but the organisation went from strength to strength under Kenrick's leadership.
+The head office of Notting Hill Genesis, formed as part of a merger of Notting Hill Housing Trust and Genesis Housing Association, still carries the name Bruce Kenrick House.
 It was out of the desire to put national pressure on local government to improve housing that Shelter was born at St Martin in the Fields in 1966.

 After a dispute over the leadership of the organisation with Des Wilson, Kenrick left Shelter.
 He remained a significant figure on the broad left in the church, and his membership of the Iona Community and work on the example set by the revolution in Cuba helped set the direction of radical Christianity in the UK.

+On 30 April 2026, Kenrick was inducted into the Charity Hall of Fame as part of the Class of 2026, described as the "housing reformer who brought the fight against homelessness into the national spotlight."